mixxit/docsy-example/content/en/docs/Guides/Statistics.md

 ## Wisdom (WIS)

-Affects: Caster mana amount (mana pool) for Clerics, Paladins, Druids, Shamans and Rangers.
-Conditionally determines how fast magic skills increase.
+Affects: Caster mana amount (mana pool) for Clerics, Paladins, Druids, Shamans and Rangers

 *Max (hard-cap): 255
 *Soft-cap: 200

 ## Intelligence (INT)

-Affects: Caster mana amount (mana pool) for Necromancers, Magicians, Enchanters, Wizards, Shadowknights & Bards*.
-Determines how fast magic skills increase.
+Affects: Caster mana amount (mana pool) for Necromancers, Magicians, Enchanters, Wizards, Shadowknights & Bards*

 *Max (hard-cap): 255
 *Soft-cap: 200

 ## Charisma (CHA)

-Affects: Charming (ENC/BRD only) ; Merchant prices ; Increases success rate of a secondary check on the Lull line of spells which causes target aggro when failed [http://everquest.allakhazam.com/forum.html?forum=1&mid=110007699250653295]
+Affects: Charming (ENC/BRD only)

 *Max (hard-cap): 255

 # Secondary Stats

 ## Armor Class (AC)

-:''See also: Skill Defense''

 Armor Class as a whole is divided into two parts.
 The first determining how hard you get hit and the other when you will be hit.